– JANUARY 2026 –

 Did I tell you that he is such a very smart and a very good boy?!

 While Tucker has been around other dogs all his life, he completely ignores small dogs but is just fine with other easy-going large dogs, like our Standard Poodle Lola.
-Yet, Tucker would be the perfect boy all by himself as he considers himself a member of a family and NOT a dog.
+Yet, Tucker has been a perfect boy all by himself as he considers himself a member of a family and NOT a dog.

-BUT WE CELEBRATED that Tucker’s last x-ray on Wednesday, November 27th showed he had completely recovered from his surgery with no problems!!
-He now is completely able to use all 4 of his legs and greatly enjoys going for his daily 2-mile walk with Mike and the other Standard Poodles.
-He also continues to love greeting people who come to visit.
-He is completely housetrained and has full access to our entire home all day, at night and when we are gone.
+He continues to love greeting people who come to visit, is completely housetrained and has full access to our entire home all day, at night and when we are gone.
 Such a good boy!

-*A SECURLY FENCED YARD will be recommended as he has been a kennel dog and not trained to relieve himself on a leash.
+*A SECURLY FENCED YARD will be recommended as he has been a kennel dog and used to a fenced yard.

 *You must be physically able to handle a large Standard Poodle.